OsmanKAYI/full-stack-roadmap/ai/ai.tools.md

 - [Paper-Digest](https://www.paper-digest.com/)

   - Paper Digest is for students who want to read more papers in less time, researchers who want to communicate his/her research quickly, science communicators who want to effectively summarize a research.
+Give it a DOI number or link or even directly the pdf and get the summary.

 - [Wordtune](https://app.wordtune.com/read)